Mute-Publishing/Archive/getting-started-guide.md

 ## The Guide

-In setting up the use of Collaborative Bibliographies using Zotero service we'll cover these three items, all you need to set you on your way;
+In setting up the use of the Collaborative Bibliographies website based on the Zotero service we'll cover these three items, these will be all you need to set you on your way;

 + adding a Mute magazine article
 + adding an external source, in this case a book, but it could be anything